 Is the apartment on the top floor?

-- If you can get access to detailed construction drawings for the building, ask a soundproofing consultant to review them and give you his assessment.
+- If you can access detailed construction drawings for the building, ask a soundproofing consultant to review them and give you his assessment.

 - If you are doing a major renovation in your suite, get a soundproofing consultant to advise you before renovations, not when it is all completed.
 Never assume that a contractor will take care of it.
 Most contractors do not have the expertise.